-When a foodborne disease illness or outbreak is identified, public health officials begin an investigation to obtain as much information as possible with the purpose of controlling the outbreak so that more people do not get sick, and to prevent similar outbreaks from occurring in the future.
+When foodborne illness or outbreak is identified, public health officials begin an investigation to obtain as much information as possible with the purpose of controlling the outbreak so that more people do not get sick and to prevent similar outbreaks from occurring in the future.

 If a potential outbreak site is identified, an environmental investigation will be conducted at the suspected location.
 The inspection focuses on temperatures and sanitation of food storage areas, safe food handling practices, prior and current health status of food handlers, details of preparation of implicated foods including dates and times of preparation.
 General infection control measures are reviewed with the food handlers and managers, and enforced, as necessary.
 An environmental investigation also involves correction/compliance of critical deficiencies onsite, if necessary.

 For additional information about environmental investigations, visit the Department of Health's Food Safety page.